FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

 <div class="grid cards" markdown>

-- :fontawesome-cogs: Create an intuitive logical organisation of all learning materials.
+- :fontawesome-gears: Create an intuitive logical organisation of all learning materials.
-- :fontawesome-tasks: The goal is for other people to easily reuse a single item (plan, activity, unit, assessment, ...).
+- :fontawesome-cubes-stacked: The goal is for other people to easily reuse a single item (plan, activity, unit, assessment, ...).
-- :fontawesome-sitemap: Use a hierarchical structure to combine learning units into larger compositions.
+- :fontawesome-boxes-stacked: Use a hierarchical structure to combine learning units into larger compositions.

 </div>